-Pitt Meadows Fire & Rescue Service (PMFRS) provides critical services that help keep the community and citizens safe.
+Pitt Meadows Fire & Rescue Services (PMFRS) provides critical services that help keep the community and citizens safe.
 Their firefighters serve the City through excellence in emergency management, fire prevention, education, and emergency response.

 - Ensure the protection of property and the safety and wellbeing of citizens of Pitt Meadows.